ya61sen/MB-SupCon-cont/README.md

 - `MB-SupCon-cont_training.py`: the main Python script used to:

-$\hspace{1cm}$a.
+a.
 Train MB-SupCon-cont models for different covaraites;

-$\hspace{1.2cm}$*(Note: the best combination of hyperparameters are chosen based on the hyperparameter tuning result.)*
+*(Note: the best combination of hyperparameters are chosen based on the hyperparameter tuning result.)*

-$\hspace{1cm}$b.
+b.
 Output and save corresponding feature embedding in the representation domain;

-$\hspace{1cm}$c.
+c.
 Make predictions of different covariates based on MB-SupCon-cont embeddings and original data, and calculate the average prediction RMSE on testing datasets from multiple training-validation-testing splits;

-$\hspace{1cm}$d.
+d.
 Generate scatter plots on lower-dimensional space by PCA.

-$\hspace{1.2cm}$*(Note: you can choose other dimensionality reduction techniques, such as t-SNE and UMAP)*.
+*(Note: you can choose other dimensionality reduction techniques, such as t-SNE and UMAP)*.

 - `results_visualization_3.ipynb`: jupyter notebook used to visualize and summarize all the results.